Kylie Jenner And Tyga Split: She’s Reportedly ‘Fed Up’ With His Financial Drama

 “They’ve been together for ages now and [Kylie Jenner] thinks it’s high time Tyga steps up and does the deed,” the source added.
 “She’s got weddings on the brain, and all she can think about is dresses, and rings, and honeymoons.
 Kylie’s pretty much planned the entire wedding already in her head, now she just needs Tyga to propose!”

-Kylie Jenner is staying quiet when it comes to the ongoing rumors regarding her relationship, but in recent weeks, she has remained active on social media.
+Kylie Jenner is staying quiet when it comes to the ongoing rumors regarding her relationship but in recent weeks, she has remained active on social media.
 That said, she hasn’t shared any photos of herself and Tyga since Valentine’s Day.

-To see more of Kylie Jenner and her boyfriend, Tyga, tune into Keeping Up with the Kardashians Season 13, which airs on Sunday nights at 9 p.m. on the E!
+To see more of Kylie Jenner and her boyfriend, Tyga, tune into Keeping Up With the Kardashians Season 13, which airs on Sunday nights at 9 p.m. on the E!
 Network.

 [Featured Image by Dimitrios Kambouris/Getty Images]